Factory vs Production Plant: What’s the Difference? (Comparison Table)

 Key Characteristics of a Production Plant

-• Broad category of industrial facility
+• Broad category of industrial facility used for manufacturing, processing, assembling, or refining products.

-• May handle one or multiple production stages
+• May handle one or multiple production stages depending on the manufacturing process.

-• Flexible structure and design
+• Flexible structure and design to suit different production requirements.

-• Automation level varies by industry
+• Automation level varies by industry, from manual operations to fully automated systems.

 1. A factory is a large industrial facility.
 It converts raw materials into finished goods.
 In contrast, a production plant processes or assembles products.